serkankenc/WK-TodoMvc-task/README.md

   User Story 4: User can delete multiple task by clicking clean completed button

- Negative Scenario

-  User Story 1: User can not create task in the list
+Negative Scenario 1: User can not create task in the list

-  User Story 2: User can not edit existing task in the list
+Negative Scenario 2: User can not edit existing task in the list

-  User Story 3: User can not delete existing task in the list
+Negative Scenario 3: User can not delete existing task in the list

-  User Story 4: User can not delete multiple task by clicking clean completed button
+Negative Scenario 4: User can not delete multiple task by clicking clean completed button

 HOW TESTED?
 Cucumber BDD